CycloneDX/cyclonedx-python-lib/docs/upgrading.rst

 This library no longer adds itself to the metadata.

-Downstream users SHOULD add the following to their BOM build processes, to keep track of used libraries during the build process.
+Downstream users SHOULD add the following to their BOM build processes, to keep track of the used library.

 .. code-block:: python